OPENDAP/cloud_formation/README.md

 This directory contains AWS Cloud Formation templates that build various sorts of AMIs that run the Hyrax web server.
 Current versions use the RPM packages stored on S3 or www.OPeNDAP.org and support CentOS7 and RedHat7.
-We might add versions that build development machines in the future.
+The 'gitHyraxCentos7.json' templete builds a machine setup for a source buid using the 'hyrax' GitHub repo.

 To use these templates with AWS, goto the CloudFormation services page and choose 'Create Stack' on the upper left-hand corner.
 The only